Marx2/VibeBackTest/memory-bank/progress.md

-# Progress

-This file tracks the project's progress using a task list format.

----

-## Completed Tasks
+## Completed Tasks (Updated)

-- Initialized the Memory Bank for the **VibeBackTest** project.
+- Implemented the initial version of the VibeBackTest application:
-- Created `productContext.md` with an overview of the project goals, features, and architecture.
+  - `README.md`: Documented project overview and usage.
-- Created `activeContext.md` to track the project's current status.
+  - `requirements.txt`: Listed project dependencies.
+  - `main.py`: CLI entry point for the application.
+  - `strategy.py`: Handles strategy YAML loading and validation.
+  - `backtester.py`: Implements the backtesting loop.
+  - `portfolio.py`: Manages portfolio state, transactions, and value calculations.

 ## Current Tasks

-- Document the development plan in the Memory Bank.
+- Implement screener logic and integrate with the `openbb` library.
+- Add transaction simulation and portfolio rebalancing logic.
+- Develop unit tests for all modules using `pytest`.

 ## Next Steps

+- Focus on the screener and transaction logic.
-- Begin implementing the development plan for the **VibeBackTest** application.
+- Begin writing unit tests for the implemented modules.

----

-*Log of updates will be appended as footnotes to the end of this file.*